 Brykaliuk is part of an elite group of former Bulldogs who returned to their alma mater to take the coaching reigns.
 Two-time All-American Maria Rooth was last on the bench for the Bulldogs during the 2010-11 season, and followed former UMD forward Michelle McAteer, an assistant coach in the program in 2008-09 and 2009-10.
 Four-time Canadian Olympic gold medalist and two-time Bulldog All-American Caroline Ouellette was the first former UMD player in history become an assistant coach, and manned the bench during both the 2006-07 and 2007-08 season.

 Director of Operations

-Bryant arrives to AMSOIL Arena with a lengthy and unique resume after spending the past two seasons as the Minnesota State University, Mankato Director of Hockey Operations and Equipment Manager for the Mavericks.
-While in Mankato, Minn., Bryant spent three years as the Director of Operations for the Anthony Ford Foundation, a nonprofit organization that raises money for childhood leukemia and youth scholarships.
+Bryant arrived at AMSOIL Arena with a lengthy and unique portfolio after spending two seasons as the Minnesota State University, Mankato director of hockey operations and equipment manager.
+While in Mankato, Bryant spent three years as the Director of Operations for the Anthony Ford Foundation, a nonprofit organization that raises money for childhood leukemia and youth scholarships.

-In addition to working as the USA Hockey equipment manager this past year for the Under-18 Development Camp in St. Cloud, Minn., Bryant also spent the summer as an intern for the United States Golf Association.
+In addition to working as the USA Hockey equipment manager for a year for the Under-18 Development Camp in St. Cloud, Minn., Bryant also spent a summer as an intern for the United States Golf Association.
 A part of the yearly Miracle Ice Fantasy Camp staff in Lake Placid, N.Y., Bryant was the assistant equipment manager for the Minnesota Swarm during the 2015 season.